tonyx/orderssystem_core/README.md

 - a cloud version

 ## Main features:
-1) managing ingredients, and categories of ingredients
+1) managing ingredients and categories of ingredients
 2) managing dishes and categories
 3) managing ingredients composing the dishes (receipts)
 4) collecting orders,